Wikimedia-Suomi/Finna-uploader/README.md

 ```

 IMPORT DATA
-- Commands are in directory finnauploader/images/management/commands
+- Commands source code is in directory finnauploader/images/management/commands
+- Commands are executed from the ./finnauploader directory

 ```bash
 # Import names and urls of all images with externallinks containing Finna_id to local database